symfony/symfony-docs/components/routing/hostname_pattern.rst

         return $collection;

-.. _component-routing-hostname-imported:
+.. _component-routing-host-imported:

-Adding a Hostname Pattern to Imported Routes
+Adding a Host Regex to Imported Routes
 --------------------------------------------

-You can set a hostname on imported routes:
+You can set a host regex on imported routes:

 .. configuration-block::